 According to Section 12 of the Patents Act, 1970, when a request for examination has been made in respect of an application for a patent in the prescribed manner under section 11B, the application and specification with other documents related thereto shall be referred at the earliest by the Controller to an examiner for making a report, wherein the examiner makes a report after carrying out detailed Patent Prosecution in India with respect to following matters:

-a) whether the application and the specification with other documents relating thereto are in accordance with the requirements of the Patents Act, 1970 and rules made there under
+a) whether the application and the specification with other documents relating thereto are in accordance with the requirements of the Patents Act, 1970 and rules made thereunder

-b) whether there is any lawful ground of objection to the grant of patent under the Patents Act, 1970
+b) whether there is any lawful ground of objection to the grant of a patent under the Patents Act, 1970

 c) the result of investigations under Section 13

 The Controller considers the report of the examiner generally within one month from the date of the receipt and is sent to the applicant in the form of a report, called as First Examination Report (FER).
-The Controller may raise following objections, if any, for a patent application in a FER:
+The Controller may raise the following objections, if any, for a patent application in a FER:

-a) Lack of novelty, inventive step and industrial applicability
+a) Lack of novelty, inventive step, and industrial applicability

 b) Subject matter relating to a category, which falls within the purview of Sections 3 and 4